department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

     // Function that conditionally replaces the current field's schema
     // The index argument is provided if you use `ui:required` on data inside an array
     updateSchema: function (formData, schema, uiSchema, index) {
-      // form is organized like: form.pageName.data.fieldName
-      // This means it's not like formData, where all the data for all the forms is mashed
-      // together into one object.
-It's a bit of a pain, but this means updateSchema can also
-      // update the schema / uiSchema of other pages (but do so sparingly!). return {};
+      // This function should return an object with the properties you want to update
+      // It will not completely replace the existing schema, just update the individual
+      // properties
+      return {
+        type: 'string'
+      };
     }
   }
 }